 Despite the name, tailless whip scorpions are not true scorpions and have no venom.
 With their long, spindly legs and alien-like appearance, they look scarier than they are.
 These nocturnal hunters feed on insects and are completely harmless to humans.

-While I have never found one of these guys in my house, I do find them regularly under my house.
+While I’ve never found one of these guys in my house, I do find them regularly under my house.
 I so enjoy finding these guys as I think they are one of the scariest-looking, yet totally harmless creatures you can find in the jungle.

 Tailless Whip scorpion – such a cool-looking creature